 Try this easy Blueberry Muffin Recipe with Oatmeal.
-It’s easy to make a double batch and freeze some for easy breakfasts and snacks.
-Healthy and delicious!
+Make a double batch and freeze some for easy breakfasts and snacks.

 I call this blueberry muffin recipe “Blueberries with some Oatmeal Muffin” because there are so many blueberries that it’s complete blueberry overload.
 The muffin part is really only there to hold the blueberries together after baking.